 Commissioned by HBO to create five original drawings inspired by the show and with teasers of the new season.
 The drawings were used to promote the premiere of Season Three and the GIRLS' official blog relaunch.

-The goal was to create highly shareable content that would resonate deeply with both my Tumblr audience of 235K followers, and the GIRLS' blog audience.
+The goal was to create highly shareable content that would resonate deeply with both my personal Tumblr audience of 235K followers, and the GIRLS' blog audience.
 With a deep understanding of what resonates within these communities, I proposed to incorporate select, emotionally-charged quotes, with a very naive, sentimental style of drawing.
 The drawings received some of the highest engagement, and garnered thousands of likes and reblogs.

 Collaborated with band to create an all-encompassing visual experience for their Tumblr IRL concert at the Folsom Street Foundry in San Francisco.
 Using a combination of original drawings and paintings, digital collage, photography and GIF animation, I designed the art to complement the themes of their new album, Love You To Death.
 Motifs such as abstract broken mirrors, colorful refractive gems and dried roses, were used to represent self-reflection, love and loss.

 Illustrated and designed digital invite and limited edition commemorative poster, concert backdrop, all digital projections and animations to fill venue walls and accompany performance.
 Also created original social media content for their Tumblr blog to promote show.